Mozart4242/SIEMELK/features.md

 - How to actively respond to threats and interact with the constituency and other teams?

 Cortex can analyze (and triage)observables at scale using more than 100 analyzers. you can actively respond to threats and interact with your constituency and other parties thanks to Cortex responders.
-Within the SIEMELK platform Cortex is pre-integrated with TheHive and MISP to get you up and running.
+Within the SIEMELK platform Cortex is pre-integrated with TheHive to get you up and running.

 <p align="center">